ksc-fe/kpc/components/input/demos/textarea.md

 ## en-US

-Specify ` type ` for ` textarea ` rendering into the text box, at the same time can use ` rows ` to specify the number of rows
+Specify `type` as `textarea` to render it as a text box, and use `rows` to specify the number of rows to display.

 ```vdt